 THE IQFOIL FOIL USES THE "PLUS" CONCEPT.

-Compared to the original Race, the iQFoil swaps the 115 Standard fuselage for the new 115 Plus fuselage.
+Compared to Starboard Foils' original Race foil from 2017-2018, the iQFoil swaps that foil's 115 Standard fuselage for the 115 Plus fuselage.

 This new fuselage shifts the front wing forwards and reduces tail wing angle to make it more aligned with the front wing, creating what we call a High Efficiency Foil Geometry (NZ Pat.
 App.
 No. 751177).
 With both wings flying through the water at more parallel angles, you release more speed, you get quicker acceleration and more control.